BioinfoUNIBA/REDInet/README.md

         cd ..

 ## **REDInet output**:
 REDInet analysis is a 3 steps process.
+At the end of each step a file is automatically produced and stored in the choiced output directory.
 1) Genomic positions are filtered on the basis of minimum base coverage, minimum A to G substitution rate and minimum number of guanosine in place of adenines.
-Information regarding genomig positions filtered out in this phase are automatically stored in the file: <br />
+Information regarding genomig positions filtered out in this phase are stored in the file: <br />
   ../<results folder>/<.gz name>_discarded.txt <br />
 3) Genomic positions filtered in in the previous phase are futher filtered for missing nucleotides in 101 nucleotides regions centered in them.
-Information regarding genomig positions filtered out in this phase are automatically stored in the file: <br />
+Information regarding genomig positions filtered out in this phase are stored in the file: <br />
   ../<results folder>/<.gz name>_incompleates.txt <br />
 3) Genomic positions filtered in in the previous phase are subjected to the classification by the pretrained Deep Neural Network.
-Information regarding the classified genomig positions are automatically stored in the file: <br />
+Information regarding the classified genomig positions are stored in the file: <br />
   ../<results folder>/<.gz name>_predictions.txt <br />